Dedicated and Proud

-University Honors faculty are devoted to making your college experience the best it can be.
+University Honors faculty and staff are devoted to making your college experience the best it can be.
 They care about your education, strive to excel in their teaching and mentoring, and seek to get to know you.
 Building close, collaborative relationships with professors is part of what Honors is all about.

 Carly is a third year Graphic Communications major with a passion for all things art.
 In her free time you’ll find Carly making podcasts with friends, watching bad reality TV, and drinking coffee at Einstein’s.
 She also loves playing trombone with the Blugold Marching Band.
 Carly appreciates the honors opportunities to learn about topics she wouldn't normally seek out on her own.

 Content Design Intern

 Isaac is a third year student majoring in Creative Writing.
 He likes to bike, watch horror movies (at the rightly wrong hour), and cook.
 His favorite part about Honors are the opportunities provided by the program!

 Rosa is a third year student who is majoring in Political Science and Journalism.
 Her hobbies include reading and writing, thrifting, and going on picnics.
 She loves being able to pursue new opportunities in Honors and challenging herself to grow!